apache/openserverless-site/content/en/docs/reference/references/advanced-cli/_index.md

 - **AUTH** - Required key for the Authorization key.

-To verify your CLI setup, try `nuv action list`.
+To verify your CLI setup, try `ops action list`.

 ## Configure the CLI to use an HTTPS proxy